Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 - *2019.08 - 2019.12*, Global Access Program, University of California, Berkeley.

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Our paper "Nebula: A 28-nm 109.8 TOPS/W 3D PNN Accelerator Featuring Adaptive Partition, Multi-Skipping, and Block-Wise Aggregation" has been accepted by IEEE ISSCC!
 - *2024.08*: Starting my PhD journey — wish me luck🍀!
 - *2024.04*: &nbsp;🎉🎉 Our paper "SoftAct: A High-Precision Softmax Architecture for Transformers with Nonlinear Functions Support" has been accepted by IEEE TCSVT!
 - *2024.02*: &nbsp;🎉🎉 Our paper "Adjustable Multi-Stream Block-Wise Farthest Point Sampling Acceleration in Point Cloud Analysis" has been accepted by IEEE TCAS-II!